sh19910711/google-summer-of-code-2015/rails-web-console.md

 ### Please describe an outline project architecture or an approach to it

-#### 1. Add "X-WEB-CONSOLE" to HTTP Response Header
+#### 1. Add "X-WEB-CONSOLE-DEVTOOLS" as a HTTP Response Header

-web-console is displayed by calling console() method from a view or controller.
+The web-console is displayed by calling console() method from a view or controller.
-For example, the developer need to add a line such as "<% console %>" to the view in the case of using ERB.
+For example, the developer will be needed to add a line such as "<% console %>" to the view in the case of using ERB.
-I think the similar switch is needed for the browser extension.
+I think the similar switch is needed for triggering browser extension (to open, reload, and etc?).
-My idea is to add "X-WEB-CONSOLE" to the HTTP response headers when web-console is enabled.
+My idea is to add "X-WEB-CONSOLE-DEVTOOLS" to the HTTP response headers when browser extension is enabled.
-In other words, if the web-console is enabled, the web application always returns "X-WEB-CONSOLE: true" as HTTP headers.
+In other words, if the browser extension is enabled, the web application always returns "X-WEB-CONSOLE-DEVTOOLS: true" as a HTTP headers.
-And the browser extension is enabled only if the web application returns "X-WEB-CONSOLE: true" as its response header.
+The header can be enabled by writing `config.web_console.devtools = true` in the config file.
 In order to inject that HTTP header, I will extend WebConsole::Middleware in the web-console repository.
 It should be a small change.

-#### 2. Create Browser Extensions
+#### Context Viewer

+#### Support Browsers

 At first, I will create a chrome extension as prototype.
 When the feature forms concrete shape, then I will create Firefox Extension which has same behavior with the Chrome Extension.
-The feature of browser extension are below:

-* Show console in the developer tools
-* Auto reload on change page

 ![Rough Design of Extension](http://farm8.staticflickr.com/7595/16692019960_1f7b39758b_b.jpg)